f5devcentral/f5-agility-labs-cert/docs/class19/class19.rst

 |

 .. caution::
-  304 CONTENT IS NOT YET DEVELOPED and will be published if and when completed.
+  402 CONTENT IS NOT YET DEVELOPED and will be published if and when completed.

 |

-**Overview 304 - BIG-IP APM Specialist**
+**Overview 402 - Cloud Solutions**

-Welcome to the 304 - BIG-IP APM Specialist compiled Study Guide.
-The purpose of this guide is to help you prepare for the F5 304 - BIG-IP APM Specialist exam.
+Welcome to the 402 - Cloud Solutions compiled Study Guide.
+The purpose of this guide is to help you prepare for the F5 402 - Cloud Solutions exam.
-The contents of this document are based on the F5 304 - BIG-IP APM Specialist Exam Blueprint for TMOS v12.1.
+The contents of this document are based on the F5 402 - Cloud Solutions Exam Blueprint version 1 for TMOS v12.1.

 **This study guide provides students with some of the basic foundational knowledge required to pass the exam.**